 - You don’t have a great health insurance plan.
 Comprehensive health insurance coverage renders PIP or medical car insurance less necessary.
 If in doubt, check with your healthcare provider.

 What does PIP cover?

-Personal injury protection insurance is a “no-fault” coverage, meaning that even if you are determined to be at fault in an auto accident, medical expenses (such as medical and surgical treatment, ambulance fees, and medication) for you and your passengers will be covered up to the policy’s limit.
+Personal injury protection insurance is a “no-fault” coverage.
+Meaning even if you are determined to be at fault in an auto accident, medical expenses (such as medical and surgical treatment, ambulance fees, and medication) for you and your passengers will be covered up to the policy’s limit.
+It replaces the standard bodily injury liability portion of your insurance policy.
 PIP can also be used to recover lost wages and rehabilitation services.